Unlawful verses Unfair dismissal what’s the difference?

 An employee may choose to pursue an action under the common law in the courts but due to the cost of Federal Court actions, the employee may be facing tens of thousands of dollars in legal fees.
 Luckily, the unfair dismissal regime in the Fair work Commission, is a relatively cost-friendly process. (and a lot quicker).
 Whilst is is a relatively cost-friendly process, this is why there is a compensation cap and so the employee must decide how much money they’re really seeking.
 If they can afford to fight for the bigger money with expensive legal court costs.
 Talk to us at A Whole New Approach P/L, are not lawyers.
 However on referring the federal court proceedings we have a excellent referral process, give us a call.

 Conclusion to Unlawful verses Unfair dismissal what’s the difference?

 I hope you enjoyed the article, “Unlawful verses Unfair dismissal what’s the difference?”.
 The topic has been explained in other blogs.
 However I’m striving to try and succinctly bring increased clarity to difficult subjects.
 Example of this is what casual employees can or cannot bring to the FWC.

 Got a question or concern give us a call.
 We are experts on anything to do with the workplace.
-Fair work Australia and Fair work commission matters, is bread and butter as they say.
+Fair Work Commission matters, all employee or casual employment matters, are bread and butter to us as they say.
 Scan through the blogs, nobody publishes the workplace commentary the way we do.
 We are here for you, we will not let you down.
 We work in all states including, Victoria, NSW, QLD, SA, WA, NT, Tas